Eitz/lexical-parser/README.md

 # lexical-parser
-Reads and \"tokenizes\" an input string given a set of string or regex patterns.
+Reads and "tokenizes" an input string given a set of string or regex patterns.

+# Roadmap

+- [X] Get token by token
+- [ ] Get all the tokens all at once
+- [ ] Implement events (onToken, onIgnoreInput)

 # Example usage